ryancomia/sc-exercise/react/README.md

         $ git push

-  the github workflow will then trigger the actions to build and push the new image from the source code
+                 - github workflow will then trigger the actions to build and push the new image from the source code

 5. Login to Docker hub to see the product images